 - Western Cattle Egrets follow large animals or machines and eat invertebrates stirred up from the ground.
 They will fly toward smoke from long distances away, to catch insects fleeing a fire.

 - The Western Cattle Egret has a broad and flexible diet that occasionally includes other birds.
 In the Dry Tortugas off the coast of Florida, migrating Cattle Egrets have been seen hunting migrating warblers.

 - Cattle Egrets have many names around the world, usually referencing the grazing animals they team up with to forage.
 In various languages they are known as cow cranes, cow herons, cow birds, elephant birds, rhinoceros egrets, and hippopotamus egrets.

 - The oldest Cattle Egret on record was at least 17 years old when it was captured and released in Pennsylvania in 1979.
-It had been banded in Maryland in 1962.
+It was originally banded in Maryland in 1962.